 Robotic assisted total hip replacement is minimally invasive, thus allowing patients a faster recovery and they often go home after surgery rather than being admitted to the hospital.
 Total hip replacement can treat patients with degenerative joint disease that causes significant pain and limits function.

 Robotic-assisted surgery and muscle-sparing approaches to hip replacement are designed to minimize the impact of surgery on your soft tissue and bone.
+This allows patients to recover and return to normal activities faster.

 Complex Surgical Revision Joint Replacement of the Knee and Hip